-We also try to encourage our students in KS4 to access our local colleges such as Reaseheath and to try out work experience supported by
+We also try to encourage our students in KS4 to access our local colleges such as Reaseheath and Cheshire College South and West and to try out work experience supported by Changing Education.

 This is some of the work we have been doing at The Silk Museum.
 (Click here)